 Feta Stuffed Red Bell Peppers

 Are you a cheese lover?
 If so, then you are probably going to love this recipe.
 It would make a tasty snack, a light lunch or dinner, or even a great appetizer.

 I love goat cheese.
 It has an amazing and different taste.
 Not to mention, I raise dairy goats so I have the resources to make goat cheese very inexpensively.

-Well, having an egg in a hole was always a favorite quick breakfast or dinner item of mine.
+An egg in a hole used to be a favorite breakfast or dinner item of mine before I swore off bread.
 When I discovered this recipe I was delighted.
-So if you are wanting something healthy and tasty then consider this recipe.
+If you’re wanting something healthy and tasty to replace your morning carbs, try this recipe.

-However, I want to hear your thoughts on the matter.
+We want to hear your thoughts on the matter.
 What is your favorite pepper variety?
 What recipes based around peppers do you already enjoy?
-If you are experienced in growing peppers, do you have any tips for those that may be new at growing them.
+If you are experienced in growing peppers, do you have any tips for those that may be new at growing them?